Zacks Investment Research Downgrades Magic Software Enterprises (NASDAQ:MGIC) to Sell

-Magic Software Enterprises (NASDAQ:MGIC – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Magic Software Enterprises (NASDAQ:MGIC – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Magic Software Enterprises, a member of the Formula Group, develops, markets and supports software development and deployment technology that enables enterprises to accelerate the process of building and deploying applications that can be rapidly customized and integrated with existing systems.
 Magic technology, applications and professional services are available through a global network of subsidiaries, distributors and Magic solutions partners.
 (PRESS RELEASE) “

-Separately, StockNews.com began coverage on shares of Magic Software Enterprises in a research note on Thursday, March 31st.
-They set a “buy” rating for the company.
+Separately, StockNews.com initiated coverage on Magic Software Enterprises in a research report on Thursday, March 31st.
+They issued a “buy” rating for the company.

-Magic Software Enterprises (NASDAQ:MGIC – Get Rating) last posted its earnings results on Wednesday, March 2nd.
-The software maker reported $0.26 EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.26.
-Magic Software Enterprises had a net margin of 5.27% and a return on equity of 17.02%.
-The firm had revenue of $133.00 million for the quarter, compared to analysts’ expectations of $125.50 million.
-Analysts predict that Magic Software Enterprises will post 1.02 EPS for the current year.
+Magic Software Enterprises (NASDAQ:MGIC – Get Rating) last announced its earnings results on Wednesday, March 2nd.
+The software maker reported $0.26 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.26.
+The firm had revenue of $133.00 million during the quarter, compared to analysts’ expectations of $125.50 million.
+Magic Software Enterprises had a return on equity of 17.02% and a net margin of 5.27%.
+Sell-side analysts anticipate that Magic Software Enterprises will post 1.02 earnings per share for the current year.

-Institutional investors have recently added to or reduced their stakes in the stock.
-State of Tennessee Treasury Department purchased a new position in Magic Software Enterprises in the 4th quarter valued at approximately $27,000.
-Wells Fargo & Company MN grew its stake in Magic Software Enterprises by 203.5% in the 2nd quarter.
-Wells Fargo & Company MN now owns 2,091 shares of the software maker’s stock valued at $33,000 after buying an additional 1,402 shares in the last quarter.
-Covestor Ltd purchased a new position in Magic Software Enterprises in the 4th quarter valued at approximately $41,000.
-Morgan Stanley grew its stake in Magic Software Enterprises by 33.0% in the 1st quarter.
-Morgan Stanley now owns 5,855 shares of the software maker’s stock valued at $89,000 after buying an additional 1,452 shares in the last quarter.
-Finally, Lazard Asset Management LLC grew its stake in Magic Software Enterprises by 13.4% in the 4th quarter.
-Lazard Asset Management LLC now owns 4,931 shares of the software maker’s stock valued at $103,000 after buying an additional 581 shares in the last quarter.
-Institutional investors and hedge funds own 26.96% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+State of Tennessee Treasury Department acquired a new stake in Magic Software Enterprises during the 4th quarter worth approximately $27,000.
+Covestor Ltd acquired a new stake in Magic Software Enterprises during the 4th quarter worth approximately $41,000.
+Wells Fargo & Company MN lifted its position in Magic Software Enterprises by 203.5% during the 2nd quarter.
+Wells Fargo & Company MN now owns 2,091 shares of the software maker’s stock worth $33,000 after acquiring an additional 1,402 shares during the period.
+Lazard Asset Management LLC lifted its position in Magic Software Enterprises by 13.4% during the 4th quarter.
+Lazard Asset Management LLC now owns 4,931 shares of the software maker’s stock worth $103,000 after acquiring an additional 581 shares during the period.
+Finally, Bank of America Corp DE raised its stake in shares of Magic Software Enterprises by 13.1% during the 4th quarter.
+Bank of America Corp DE now owns 5,105 shares of the software maker’s stock worth $107,000 after buying an additional 590 shares in the last quarter.
+26.96% of the stock is owned by institutional investors.

 About Magic Software Enterprises (Get Rating)